-DCP first looked into community solar to help lower energy costs for the households they serve, but unfortunately Maine's outdated energy policy limited a project to nine participants.
-This arbitrary cap prevented DCP from being able to install a project that was large enough to take advantage of economies of scale and connect to the residents who need the benefits the most.
+DCP first looked into community solar to help lower energy costs for the households it serves.
+However, previously outdated energy policy limited DCP from being able to install a project that was large enough to take advantage of economies of scale and connect to the residents who need the benefits the most.

-Instead, DCP built a community solar farm on an old, unused blueberry field in Franklin that serves 9 of their 14 organizational buildings.
-They paid no upfront costs and their electricity bills will stay steady even as electric rates rise.
-Once the pay-off period is over (DCP can buy the solar farm outright at a great price at the end of the payoff period), their electricity costs will drop.
+Instead, DCP built a community solar farm on an old, unused blueberry field in Franklin that serves 9 of its 14 organizational buildings.
+DCP paid no upfront costs and its electricity bills will stay steady even as electric rates rise.
+Once the pay-off period is over (DCP can buy the solar farm outright at a great price at the end of the payoff period), its electricity costs will drop.
+Now that Maine's Legislature and the governor have acted, more organizations and residents will be able to take part in Maine's critical transition to cleaner, more secure and affordable solar power.

-"Any dollar that we don't have to spend on operating expenses is another dollar that we can spend on helping the people in our communities.
-Maine should lift the arbitrary cap on community solar so low- and moderate-income Mainers can take advantage of the same savings we did." -Dale Basher, Operations Manager, Downeast Community Partners
+"Any dollar that we don't have to spend on operating expenses is another dollar that we can spend on helping the people in our communities." -Dale Basher, Operations Manager, Downeast Community Partners